ibmecod/bluemix-hue-filebrowser/README.md

 ## Running the HUE file browser image in another Docker environment

 ### 1. Build the image
-   1. In the other Docker environment run the command
+   i.
+In the other Docker environment run the command
 ```sh
    docker build -t your_tag_name github.com/ibmecod/bluemix-hue-filebrowser
 ```

 ### 2. Create a Bluemix app with the IBM Analytics for Apache Hadoop Service
-   1. Follow the  instructions in step 1 of the  previous section
+   i.
+Follow the  instructions in step 1 of the  previous section

 ### 3. Get the Service instance credentials
-  1. In the Bluemix Dashboard under **Applications** click on your application's rectangle
+  i.
+In the Bluemix Dashboard under **Applications** click on your application's rectangle
-  2. Scroll down to the bound Analytics for Apache Hadoop Service and click on **Show Credentials**
+  ii.
+Scroll down to the bound Analytics for Apache Hadoop Service and click on **Show Credentials**
-  3. Note the values of the username, password and WebHDFS URL
+  iii.
+Note the values of the username, password and WebHDFS URL

 ### 4. Run the Docker image
-  1. Run the Docker image with the following env vars set to the service credentials noted
+  i.
+Run the Docker image with the following env vars set to the service credentials noted
      - *WEBHDFS_USER* set to the username from the  service credentials
 	 - *WEBHDFS_PASSWORD* set to  the password from the service credentials
 	 - *WEBHDFS_URL* set to the WebHDFS URL from  the service credentials

 ### 5. Run the HUE File Browser
-   1. Follow  Step 3 in the previous section using the appropriate IP Address for  the Docker daemon  and the port that is mapped to port 8000 of the running image
+   i.
+Follow  Step 3 in the previous section using the appropriate IP Address for  the Docker daemon  and the port that is mapped to port 8000 of the running image

 ## Troubleshooting
 The HUE filebrowser will not start if the credentials for the Analytics for Apache Hadoop Service are not discoverable via VCAP_SERVICES or the alternative env vars noted the previous section.